uchicago-computation-workshop/Spring2021/04-08_Bakshy/README.md

 <p class=footertext2>

-**Eytan Bakshy** is the principal scientist and director on the Facebook Core Data Science Team, where he leads the Adaptive Experimentation group.
-Eytan is particularly interested in developing practical and robust methods for sequential experimentation and reinforcement learning for real-world applications.
-Much of Eytan's work has beeen motivated by the use of randomized experiments for understanding social behavior, including influence and information diffusion in networks.
+**Eytan Bakshy** Eytan Bakshy is a research director and scientist at Facebook, where he leads the Adaptive Experimentation team.
+Eytan’s work focuses on developing robust, general-purpose methods for decision making under uncertainty, and applying these methods broadly across Facebook and sister companies.
+His interests include reinforcement learning, causal inference, Bayesian optimization, and Bayesian machine learning.
+Eytan holds a Ph.D. in Information from the University of Michigan, and a B.S. in Mathematics and Computer Science from the University of Illinois in Urbana-Champaign.

 </p>

 <br>